You can use the vegan foods on this list to add energy to your workout or just your day. Read this guide, and add healthy energy to your diet.

 Did you know that only 5% of Americans eat the daily recommended amount of fiber?
-Aside from keeping your gut healthy, fiber can also help you maintain a healthy weight and protect your heart.
+Aside from keeping your gut healthy, fiber can also help you maintain a healthy weight and protect your heart as well as natural supplements like PhenQ (here is a detailed review on PhenQ).
 One of the best sources of fiber is oats.

 Not only are oats full of fiber, but they also offer a hefty dose of protein, B vitamins, magnesium, potassium, iron, and other vital nutrients.
 Oatmeal is one of my favorite go-to breakfasts, but I also like to experiment with different granola bar recipes.